gc-proto/experimental/laura/gcweb-01.md

 </details>
 <h2>Template</h2>
 <h3>Changes between Version 4.0 and 3.0</h3>
-<p>There is no change between Version 4.0 and 3.0 unless the optional authentication is used.</p>
+<p>There is no change between Version 4.0 and 3.0 unless the optional authentication component is used.</p>
 <div class="row">
   <div class="col-md-6">
     <pre><code>&lt;header&gt;